adarsh9780/easyvenv/README.md

     - Set default location where all venvs would be stored
     - Provision for Windows
 	- When deleting virtual environments, remove the bashrc coded added
-	- Fix bugs; envs are duplicated in the location from where the script is ran

 #### CONTACT
 Please reach out to me at `adarshmaurya7@gmail.com` for any bug